cloudinary/frontend-frameworks/packages/html/README.md

 ## Overview

 This is our html library.
-The objective of this layer is to hold all logic for our React, Angular and Vue libraries.
+The objective of this layer is to hold all logic for our React and Angular libraries.

-Angular, React and Vue all use the html library to render images.
+Angular and React use the html library to render images and videos.

 ## To use